Reports show meager profit outlook for midsized US banks

 But investors punished the stock in light of a 16 percent drop in deposits from a year ago, to $69.2 billion.
 There was also an increase in the interest rate for deposits that has pinched its profit outlook.

-Cleveland-based KeyCorp and Dallas-based Comerica also experienced declining deposits, and lower profits on loans due to higher interest payouts on deposits.
+Cleveland-based KeyCorp and Dallas-based Comerica experienced declining deposits too, and lower profits on loans due to higher interest payouts on deposits.

+KeyCorp Chief Executive Christopher Gorman expects a tightening of government regulation, meaning "we'll probably have to carry more capital."

+Comerica also anticipates a more restrictive regulatory approach, which means share buybacks "are on hold until further notice," said chief financial officer James Herzog.
+The bank saw deposits drop $3.5 billion to $67.8 billion.

 First Republic Bank, which had been seen as perhaps the most vulnerable of the midsized banks, will report its results on Monday.